 “I’m not a designer”, “Photoshop makes my eyes glaze over”, “I want to create visually stunning graphics that attract the right audience to my brand”

 These are some of the frustrations that I hear over and over again from fellow entrepreneurs that want to step up their design game but are not sure how to do it.
-Well folks, I’m just going to state for the record that I struggled with these same issues for a while, until I launched this brand earlier this year.
+Well folks, I’m just going to state for the record that I struggled with these same issues for a while.

 My Struggle With Consistent Branding and Visual Design